sitescript/Equicord/README.md

 - NoRoleHeaders by Samwich
 - NotificationTitle by Kyuuhachi
 - OnePingPerDM by ProffDea
+- PinIcon by iamme
 - PlatformSpoofer by Drag
 - PurgeMessages by bhop & nyx
-- PinIcon by iamme
-- QuestCompleter by HappyEnderman & SerStars (Maintained by thororen)
 - QuestionMarkReplacement by nyx
 - Quoter by Samwich
+- RemixMe by kvba
 - RepeatMessage by Tolgchu
 - ReplaceActivityTypes by Nyako
 - ReplyPingControl by ant0n & MrDiamond
 - RPCStats by Samwich
-- ScreenRecorder by AutumnVN (Vesktop & Equibop only)
 - SearchFix by Jaxx
 - SekaiStickers by MaiKokain
+- ServerSearch by camila314
+- ShowBadgesInChat by Inbestigator & KrystalSkull
 - SidebarChat by Joona
-- Shakespearean by vmohammad (Dev build only)
-- ShowBadgesInChat by Inbestigator & KrystalSkull
 - Slap by Korbo
-- SoundBoardLogger by Moxxie, fres, echo (Maintained by thororen)
+- SoundBoardLogger by Moxxie, fres, echo, maintained by thororen
 - StatusPresets by iamme
-- StatusWhilePlaying by thororen (Desktop app only)
 - SteamStatusSync by niko
 - StickerBlocker by Samwich
 - TalkInReverse by Tolgchu